Instructor: John R. Marks, IV

 Attendance will be taken most days.
 Participation, especially on "discussion" days is also required; students should be prepared to ask and answer questions; failure to do so may result in a reduced grade.

-Individual assignments (5% each) 25% - First Group - Linux Assignment - Final Proposal - Thanksgiving - eh, probably a free one Quizzes 20% Discussions - On call 5% Discussions - R.Board Posts 20% Team Paper / Presentation 20% Attendance and Participation 10% TOTAL GRADE 100%
+Individual assignments (5% each) 25% - First Group - Linux Assignment - The rest TBD Quizzes 20% Discussions - On call 5% Discussions - R.Board Posts 20% Team Paper / Presentation 20% Attendance and Participation 10% TOTAL GRADE 100%

 Your final letter grade, derived from the final percentage from above, will correspond directly to the standard CCI grading scale.